Can I Bring A Blaster? Can I Buy A Blaster?

 We deeply appreciate the passion of all of the saga's fans and are not attempting to dissuade or discourage costumes at the show; however, we wish need to take this step to further the safety of all attendees.

-Working firearms (including air soft guns, BB guns, cap guns, paintball guns, and pellet guns) are not allowed at all within Star Wars Celebration, and the following items are also forbidden: Functional projectile weapons (including blow guns, crossbows, long bows, silly string, slingshots, water balloons, and water guns); Metal-bladed weapons (including axes, daggers, hatchets, knives, kunai, shuriken, swords, sword canes, and switch blades); Explosives (including firecrackers and fireworks); Chemical weapons (including mace and pepper spray), Blunt weapons (including brass knuckles, clubs, and nunchaku); and Instruments which cause excessive noise (vuvuzelas, this means you).
+Working firearms (including air soft guns, BB guns, cap guns, paintball guns, and pellet guns) are not allowed at all within Star Wars Celebration, and the following items are also forbidden: any replica prop blaster, gun or any prop built from functional or previously functional gun parts; functional projectile weapons (including blow guns, crossbows, long bows, silly string, slingshots, water balloons, and water guns); Metal-bladed weapons (including axes, daggers, hatchets, knives, kunai, shuriken, swords, sword canes, and switch blades); Explosives (including firecrackers and fireworks); Chemical weapons (including mace and pepper spray), Blunt weapons (including brass knuckles, clubs, and nunchaku); and Instruments which cause excessive noise (vuvuzelas, this means you).
+Prop weapons built from fiberglass or foam rubber will likely be approved for entry into the convention once inspected and tagged by our security staff.